matthijsjanssens/matthijsjanssens.github.io/content/posts/hello-world.md

 print('Hello world!')
 ```

-**Hello world!**
+*Hello world!*

 ---

 With that out of the way...

-Games and the processes to build them are ever evolving, and I struggle to contain my enthusiasm whenever there's an opportunity to talk about related topics.
-So much so that I decided to start a blog, after working well over a decade in video games, to share some of the ideas that might also excite other fellow nerds out there.
+Video games and the processes to build them are ever evolving, and I struggle to contain my enthusiasm whenever there's an opportunity to talk about these things.
+So much so that, after working a decade in games, I decided to start a blog to share some ideas that might excite like-minded people out there.

-Special thanks to the freely available tools that have made setting up this blog a joy:
+Special thanks to the developers of the following free tools which made the creation of this blog an absolute joy:

 * [Hugo](https://gohugo.io)
 * [Hugo Notice](https://github.com/martignoni/hugo-notice)